mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Options
-After many of the equipment sections is a subsection under the ‘options’ heading.
+After many of the equipment sections is a subsection under the 'options' heading.
 Options can be added to other equipment at additional cost and provide extra, specialized benefi ts.

 Standard of LivingStandard of Living Cost/Month Cost/MonthSuitable For Suitable For